harshkc/Vibes/README.md

 ## What is Vibes?

-A clean application aimed to increase your productivity with a completely customizable collection of lo-fi, anime vibe stations and inbuilt pomodoro timer.
+A clean and beautiful application which helps you to achieve the focused flow-state and get it done.
+Listen to a plethora of lo-fi stations also add or remove your own.
+Manage your session goals with in-built pomodoro timer and tasks manager.

 ## Overview